Board Roster and Bios

 Contact Todd

-Todd Pickard is president and chair of the board of the American Academy of PAs and serving his tenth term on the AAPA Board of Directors.
+Todd Pickard is Immediate Past President of the board of the American Academy of PAs and serving his eleventh term on the AAPA Board of Directors.
 Pickard served three terms as Speaker of the House of Delegates, building on his 15-plus years of service in the House of Delegates representing the Association of PAs in Oncology (APAO) and the Texas Academy of PAs.
 He has also served as the president and on leadership boards of both constituency organizations.

 Specializing in oncology, PA Pickard has spent twenty-five years fighting cancer at The University of Texas MD Anderson Cancer Center in Houston, Texas.
 Joining the MD Anderson team as a PA in the department of Urology, PA Pickard has served in other roles including clinical cancer prevention, head and neck medical oncology, lymphoma, and administrative leadership.
 He currently serves as executive director of advanced practice, while continuing to practice in the urology department.